YueZhu95/Intelligent-Traffic-Light-via-Reinforcement-Learning/README.md

 The balanced flow rates are applied within the first 500 seconds.
 Then, the flow rates in the incoming east road are reduced by three-fourth for another 500 seconds while the flow rates keep the same in other incoming roads.
 At last, during the third 500 seconds, the flow rates in the incoming east road are back to normal while the other incoming roads’ flow rates are reduced by three-fourth.

-Policy A for unbalanced traffic flow (Vehicle passing time (s): 3041, Vehicle waiting time (s): 233483)
+Policy A for complex traffic flows (Vehicle passing time (s): 3041, Vehicle waiting time (s): 233483)
 ![image](https://github.com/YueZhu95/Intelligent-Traffic-Light-via-Reinforcement-Learning/blob/main/PA_unb_gif.gif)

 The extremely unbalanced traffic flows have zero incoming traffic flow rates on the incoming east and south roads.